C4ptainCrunch/thesis/source/index.rst

-In this subsection, we use the use Jupyter Notebooks cells to define in multiple steps a Python class holding the state of the game.
+In this subsection, we use Jupyter Notebooks cells to define in multiple steps a Python class holding the state of the game.
 We then successively inherit from it to add an implementation of the rules and some convenience methods.
 You can skip this and go to :numref:`sec:game-theory` if you do not care about the implementation.

 We set the following encoding conventions in our Python implementation:
  - :math:`0` is South, :math:`1` is North,